ishwarpawar21/credit-consumption-pattern-analysis/README.md

 3. **Train the model and make predictions:**
     - Use the provided scripts or notebooks to train different models and make predictions on future consumption patterns.

+4. **Deploy:**
+    - Use the provided scripts or notebooks to  pridict and predictions on next week consumption.

 ## Dependencies

 The project requires the following Python packages, which are listed in `requirements.txt`: